CaptainSeagull/Preprocessor-Honours/README.md

 #Overview

-This is a simple project in order to allow more complex meta programming in C/C++.
-The utility generates code, which should be included in the relavent .cpp file, which will allow more advanced introspection than C/C++ currently allows.
+This is a simple project which aims to provide some meta programming functionality not currently in C++.
+The utility generates code, which should be included in the relevant .cpp file.

-Build instructions
+#Build instructions

-Windows: Simple call the build.bat file from the command line (after calling vcvarsall.bat).
-This will generate the .exe, which should be completely portable (not even requiring the win32 crt).
+Windows: Call win32_build.bat from the command line, which should generate the exe inside /builds/win32_msvc/.

-Linux: Instructions are very similar, but sadly I haven't had time to properly test them yet.
+Linux: Call build_clang.sh from the command line This should generate the app file inside /builds/linux_clang/.

 Mac: N/A.